Side loading apps onto your Kindle Fire is how you install non-Amazon android applications to your device.

 This tutorial has three main parts:

 This tutorial for learning how to sideload apps works on all of the Kindle Fire tablets.
-If you have the original Kindle Fire some of the images will be slightly different for you, but not by much; you should be able to easily follow along as well.
+Depending on which Kindle Fire you have, some of the images might be slightly different for you, but not by much; you should be able to easily follow along as well.

 First you will need to allow your Kindle Fire to install third party apps.
 If you don't do this step the rest won't work.